mattermost/mattermost-handbook/operations/research-and-development/engineering/team/README.md

 The SET Lead is also on call \(via OpsGenie\), and is escalated to whenever neither the SET primary nor SET backup acknowledge an issue in the appropriate time.

-There is a weekly technical escalations call ("Weekly Escalated Accounts Discussion") on Wednesdays that the SET Lead is supposed to attend as well.
-If you are not yet invited to this call, please reach out to [Zef Hemel](https://community.mattermost.com/core/messages/@zefhemel) on community.
+We use a Mattermost Playbook to run the SET cycle.
+For this, the SET Lead creates a new run of the [SET Cycle](https://community-daily.mattermost.com/playbooks/playbooks/w36ro78cgj8qtjq5mf6say7bxe/preview) playbook and follows the steps as codified by the playbook. **Note:** Running this playbooks requires the SET Lead to have priviledges to create public channels on the "Contributors" team at community, if you do not have this, request it in the [Community Configuration](https://community-daily.mattermost.com/core/channels/community-configuration) channel.

 The **SET Primary** is usually an engineer from one of the engineering teams.
 The SET Primary is the first person to respond to any issues escalated.
-There are two ways to respond to an issue:

-1. Handle the issue itself, e.g. by implementing a fix, answering a question.
-2. Hand off the issue to the appropriate team or person.
+Escalation primarilly happens through the "Sustained Engineering" channel or OpsGenie in cases of time urgency.

 The **SET Backup** is usually an engineer from one of the engineering teams.
 In the case that the SET Primary is not available or unresponsive, the SET backup temporarily takes over.
 In certain situations it may also be required for the primary to ask for help to the backup.